jakobgoerke/hackthebox-machine-writeups/Blue/readme.md

 Nmap done: 1 IP address (1 host up) scanned in 49.28 seconds
 ```
-Great! nmap reported its vulnerable, so let's power on metasploit and see if we have any options:
+Great!
+Nmap reported the Machine is vulnerable, so let's power on Metasploit and see if we have any existing modules of the exploit:
 ```{r, engine='bash', count_lines}
 msf > search name:eternalblue type:exploit